William Semmes “Bleu” Evans (May 18th, 1950)

 Albums including Grammy Award winner “I'm Here”, “Frenchin' the Boogie”, and the Grammy Hall of Fame Inductee along with Studio in the Country, “Bogalusa Boogie” by Clifton Chenier were recorded here and numerous albums by Clarence "Gatemouth" Brown, including “Blackjack” and the Grammy-winning “Alright Again” were also recorded and mixed at Studio in the Country.

 Evans was also instrumental in bringing a “Recording Engineering Degree Program” before the Louisiana State University (LSU) Board of Regents who later made it a reality.
 He has also shared his recording theories, knowledge of acoustics, and his “Mountain and Valley Equalization System” he created with a great group of engineers and producers who he employed at Studio in the Country.
-These include Lynn and Lee Peterzell (Tim McGraw, Eddie Rabbit, Clint Black and many more), David Farrell (Gatemouth Brown, James Booker, Dirty Dozen Brass Band, Dr. John, Irma Thomas, Jacques Higelin, and too many others to mention), Steven Hodge (Boston, Janet Jackson) Edwin Hobgood (Chris Isaak), Jimmy Stroud,(Jimmy Buffett, Clint Black), Paul Black (several artists), Ray Black (Kansas and others), and Bruce Irving (several artists).
+These include Lynn and Lee Peterzell: Tim McGraw, Eddie Rabbit, Clint Black and many more.
+David Farrell: Gatemouth Brown, James Booker, Dirty Dozen Brass Band, Dr. John, Irma Thomas, Jacques Higelin, Bobby Charles, and too many others to mention.
+Steven Hodge (came back with me from MGM Hollywood): The Wild Magnolias, Professor Longhair, Dick Rivers, Boston, Janet Jackson.
+Edwin Hobgood: Chris Isaak, Maze, Featuring Frankie Beverly, Doc and Merle Watson.
+Jimmy Stroud: Jimmy Buffett, Clint Black.
+Paul Black: Gary Wright (Dream Weaver) Paul Williams, The Doors, Judy Collins, Rita Coolidge, and Jackson Browne, etc., Ray Black: Kansas, Thunderhead, Maze, Featuring Frankie Beverly, and others.
+Bruce Irving: The Rockets, Doug Kershaw, Zachary Richard, and several additional artists.

 After selling the studio Evans bought his father’s wholesale distribution company, “The Evans Tobacco Company” (later changed to “The Evans Distribution Group”.)
 The company distributed to convenience stores in 7 states.
 This company was sold to John Georges, C.E.O. of Georges Enterprises and is now called “Imperial Trading Co.”
 Evans also owned a chain of convenience stores in 5 states.